are021/Neat-Driver-RL/README.md

-## Neat Driver RL
+# neat-driver

-A Reinforcement Learning Driver created in PyGame using NEAT Algorithm
+Self-driving AI using the NEAT algorithm